vblanco20-1/vulkan-guide/docs/chapter-5/memory_transfers.md

 ```

 This is very similar to the logic that we do in the render loop, but with some key differences.
-The most important one is that we arent reusing the same command buffer from frame to frame.
+The most important one is that we aren't reusing the same command buffer from frame to frame.
 Instead, we are allocating it from the pool, and then resetting the pool.
 This is done because eventually we will want to be able to upload multiple command buffers per submit, so resetting the entire pool will work well.
 It also shows that its perfectly fine to allocate and then free the pool every time.

-We first allocate command buffer, we then call the function beetween begin/end command buffer, and then we submit it.
+We first allocate command buffer, we then call the function between begin/end command buffer, and then we submit it.
 Then we wait for the submit to be finished, and reset the command pool.

-With this, we now have a way of instantly executing some commands to the gpu, without dealing with the render loop and other syncronization.
+With this, we now have a way of instantly executing some commands to the GPU, without dealing with the render loop and other syncronization.
 This is great for compute calculations, and, if it submitted into a different queue, you could use this from a background thread, separated from the render loop.

-## Transfering memory.
+## Transferring memory.
-Now that we have the system for instant commands, we will rewrite the function for upload_mesh so that it uploads the mesh to a gpu local buffer, for best speed.
+Now that we have the system for instant commands, we will rewrite the function for `upload_mesh()` so that it uploads the mesh to a GPU local buffer, for best speed.

-First, we need to allocate a CPU side buffer to hold the mesh data before uploading it to the gpu buffer.
+First, we need to allocate a CPU side buffer to hold the mesh data before uploading it to the GPU buffer.

 ```cpp
 void VulkanEngine::upload_mesh(Mesh& mesh)